p0nce/d-idioms/idioms/The importance of being pure.md

 The importance of being `pure`
 ==============================

-`pure` is a good looking function attribute that unfortunately doesn't seem provide much value at first sight.
+`pure` is a good looking function attribute that unfortunately doesn't seem to provide much value at first sight.
 On the other hand, who doesn't want to write `pure` code?

 **How can we justify the horizontal space investment in** `pure` **annotations?**